richardvanorton/scammerlocker/README.md

 This is an opensource tool to (legally) take down scam domains.
-It automates the boring abuse report process for you.
+It automates the boring abuse report process.
 Licensed under GNU GPLv3.

 Created by
 [@richardvanorton](https://www.github.com/richardvanorton) and